Documentation

 ...

-Here time is set at 100 milliseconds.
+Here time is set at 500 milliseconds, which is a good option for an admin panel.
 We test password_hash speed, starting from cost = 4.
 If the test is completed in less than the given time, the cost value increases by 1 and the test is repeated.
-If completion time is more than given time, the test is over and we get the result.
+If completion time is more than given time, it is terminated and we save the result.

 If a password_hash test lasts more than 1 second, the cost and encrypted password, remain the same.